NextGenVest/challenge/README.md

 3. The other rates for private bank and university can be hardcoded from the instructions above.

 #### Completion checklist
-[ ] Your widgets are angular components
+[ ] Your widget is an angular component
 [ ] Styling is done with SASS
 [ ] Widget 1 shows a graph (or similar) of expected payoff amount given a payoff date
 [ ] Widget 1 can take as input a scholarship amount (typed into an input box).
 Ex: 60000